vpearce14/Engineering_4_Notebook/README.md

 ### Lessons Learned

 When you edit a file, you have to re-add it to git or it won't commit.
+It's important to

 ### Code